Support & Treatment

 Normal Substance Use or a Use Disorder?

 People commonly drink alcohol to relax, or to help reduce unpleasant feelings like stress, anxiety, sadness, or boredom.
-During this pandemic, when we’re stuck inside, surrounded by stress, and have limited access to other tools that we might normally use to help us cope with painful emotions, many of us will turn to alcohol.

 Although light or occasional alcohol use may not pose a problem for many people, it is important to keep in mind that alcohol is an addictive substance that can cause serious problems for a lot of people.
 Similarly, other substances like marijuana, might be used to relax, but could also cause significant problems.